 The publishers I work with

 usually provide an hourly rate, which I'm happy to negotiate.

 As your content editor, I will read your manuscript

 with an eye toward story structure, pacing, logic, character arc, voice, and more.
+I will provide feedback

-I will call them out, and when I meet with awkwardness, I will find a way to alleviate it.
+redundancies, I will call them out, and when I meet with awkwardness, I will find a way to alleviate it.